 The three most humbling words a leader can say are: “I was wrong.”

-It might seem disempowering or admitting to not knowing everything.
-But that's part of leadership.
-We're human and we're not always correct.
+It might seem disempowering to admit we don’t know everything.
+But that’s part of leadership.
+We’re human and we’re not always correct.

 There’s a myth that leaders are supposed to seem tough, confident, and infallible—almost superhuman at times—and never admit a failure.

 Who doesn’t admire a leader who can withstand the challenges and blows that are sent their way?
 We like to think those who protect us are themselves impervious to harm.

 But even the strongest heroes can be vulnerable.
 Achilles’ had his heel.
 Superman had kryptonite.

 There’s a remarkable thing about this, though: when we discover these character flaws, it doesn't sour us on our heroes or make us turn our noses up in disgust.
 On the contrary, these weaknesses make us more sympathetic to them.